 By 2003, many of those plants were getting overgrown.
 Knowing that excessive shade can kill, we realized these plants were now threatened so we became concerned.
-One of our members contacted Dr. Duke Rankin of the National Forest Service who had jurisdiction over that region and discussed the problem.
-He was very accommodating and with the help of volunteers from several groups, we started a joint project to restore Hooper Bald.
+One of

-Ecosystems are complex and these azaleas were not the only rare species on the bald.
+Ecosystems are complex and these azaleas were not the only rare community on the bald.
 We were very careful to preserve plants required by the endangered Carolina northern flying squirrels that also reside there.
-They need red spruce and yellow birch trees for their survival so we made sure to protect those trees and encourage their seedlings.
+They need red spruce and yellow birch trees for their survival so we made sure to protect and encourage those trees and their seedlings.

-The plants started to respond and in just five years as seen to the left, a red azalea that was in trouble was now putting on a spectacular display.
-The project gained other partners including the Southern Highlands Reserve, the Sierra Club, Partners of Joyce Kilmer Slickrock Wilderness, leaders in the nearby town of Robbinsville, NC, officials from Graham County where it resides, the Boy Scouts, and even students and staff from Robbinsville Elementary School.
+The azaleas started to respond as can be seen to the left of the same plant over a period of five years.
+The project gained other partners including the Southern Highlands Reserve, the Sierra Club, Partners of Joyce Kilmer Slickrock Wilderness, leaders in the town of Robbinsville, officials from Graham County, the Boy Scouts, and even students and staff from Robbinsville Elementary School.
 By restoring the bald and the azaleas, we managed to spark a broad interest from the general public.